JJChong777/JJChong777/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning web development and UI/UX
+- 🌱 I’m currently learning about sutff
-- ⚡ Fun fact: I like reading and writing
 - 📫 How to reach me: Linkedin https://www.linkedin.com/in/chong-jiejun-228429231/
 <!--
 **JJChong777/JJChong777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.